CCDirectLink/crosscode-re-docs/animation-sheet.md

 Single-dir-animations, `MULTI_DIR_ANIMATION`, and `MULTI_ENTITY_ANIMATION`.

 Single-dir-animations don't have a DOCTYPE.
-See ig.RainDropEntity for how this works.

-An example of `MULTI_ENTITY_ANIMATION` is `assets/data/animations/boss/antlion.json`.

-It appears to effectively act as the entity's full 3D "model" in CrossCode.

-Understanding and editing those is probably going to be incredibly painful with or without an editor.
+The other two have DOCTYPEs with strings as given.

-Only `MULTI_DIR_ANIMATION` is described here for now.
+Only single-dir-animations and `MULTI_DIR_ANIMATION` are described here.

-However, much of what applies here partially applies to single-dir animation sets.
+`MULTI_ENTITY_ANIMATION` is described in a separate file due to essentially being a separate format, though it's still a kind of AnimationSheet.

 Note that this documentation is likely to be incomplete.

-In particular, there is some evidence to suggest multiple animations with the same name cause some form of appending.
+*Multiple animations with the same name causes them to be played in parallel.*

-(`sc.TESLA_COIL_TYPE.SOURCE_LOOSE` is an example - see the "charge" name.)
+This explains the Loops Cat emote box thing not including the cat itself.

+This chain of events starts in addAnimationSet & continues in the AnimationSet subclasses. getDuration is a pretty good summary of what's going on here.

+This mixed with inheritance might turn out to be useful for similar cases to play an existing animation with an extra overlay/underlay.

 # Directions